GM-Consult-Pty-Ltd/text_analysis/README.md

 * a `TextAnalyzerConfiguration.characterFilter` to remove non-word characters.
 * a `TextAnalyzerConfiguration.termFilter` to apply a stemmer/lemmatizer or stopword list.

-### ITextAnalyzer Interface
+#### ITextAnalyzer Interface

-The `ITextAnalyzer` is an interface for a text analyser class that extracts tokens from text for use in full-text search queries and indexes
+The `ITextAnalyzer` is an interface for a text analyser class that extracts tokens from text for use in full-text search queries and indexes:

-`ITextAnalyzer.configuration` is a `TextAnalyzerConfiguration` used by the `ITextAnalyzer` to tokenize source text.
+* `ITextAnalyzer.configuration` is a `TextAnalyzerConfiguration` used by the `ITextAnalyzer` to tokenize source text.
-Provide a `ITextAnalyzer.tokenFilter`  to manipulate tokens or restrict tokenization to tokens that meet criteria for either index or count.
+* Provide a `ITextAnalyzer.tokenFilter`  to manipulate tokens or restrict tokenization to tokens that meet criteria for either index or count;

-The `tokenize` function tokenizes source text using the `ITextAnalyzer.configuration` and then manipulates the output by applying `ITextAnalyzer.tokenFilter`.
+* the `ITextAnalyzer.tokenize` function tokenizes text to a `TextSource` object that contains all the `Token`s in the text; and
+* the `ITextAnalyzer.tokenizeJson` function tokenizes a JSON hashmap to a `TextSource` object that contains all the `Token`s in the document.

+### Implementation classes

+The [latest version](https://pub.dev/packages/text_analysis/versions) provides the following implementation classes:
+* the [English](#english-class) class implements [TextAnalyzerConfiguration](#textanalyzerconfiguration-interface) and provides text analysis configuration properties for the English language;
+* the [TextAnalyzerBase](#textanalyzerbase-class) abstract class implements `ITextAnalyzer.tokenize`; and
+* the [TextAnalyzer](#textanalyzer-class) class extends [TextAnalyzerBase](#textanalyzerbase-class)  and implements `ITextAnalyzer.tokenFilter` and `ITextAnalyzer.configuration` as final fields with their values passed in as (optional) parameters (with defaults) at initialization.

-### English class
+#### English class

 A basic [TextAnalyzerConfiguration](#textanalyzerconfiguration-interface) implementation for `English` language analysis.